How To Travel More with a full time job: 6 tips to help you feed your travel needs

 In Europe, the minimum holiday allowance is about 20 days per year depending on your job and the company you work for.

 If we count that we have 52 weeks in a year, we, therefore, have 104 weekends of free time.
-You can also add about plus minus 10 bank holidays per year and in total you end up roughly with about 134 days of free time per year, that's a bit more than 4 months per year!
+You can also add about plus or minus 10 bank holidays per year and in total you end up roughly with about 134 days of free time per year, that's a bit more than 4 months per year!

 Isn't that amazing?